JogoShugh/CoderDojoPonceSprings.Events/2013.07.13/README.md

 * Lego Mindstorms: write code to make *real* robots move and do all kinds of things: http://mindstorms.lego.com/en-us/default.aspx
 * Arduino is an open-source electronics platform intended for artists, designers, hobbyists, and anyone interested in creating interactive objects and environments: http://www.arduino.cc/

-# Advanced level open space and pair programming lab
+# Any Question Any Time area

+* Are you interested in learning something that we don't yet have a workshop about?
+* Or, have you been building something on your own or with friends that you'd like some help with?
+* Or, are you mostly interested in subjects that you're not sure how coding might fit in with?

-For students who have been writing code for a while and may already have projects they are working on and goals for problems they are trying to solve or what they want to learn next.
+If you're been writing code for a while and already have projects you're working on and goals for problems you're trying to solve, we want to hear about it!
+We'll do our best to help you or find you the help you need!

-## How it will work

-In the world of technology an "open space" is a place where people show up, start talking, and then decide what to do.
-There is no "master plan" that's fixed ahead of time.
-Instead, you help set the agenda!

-You'll get to seek advice from your peers and mentors on coding challenges that you'd like to tackle in this and future sessions.
-We need you to help us and each other to set the agenda for what you want to pursue and become experts in!

-And, "pair programming" simply means that two developers team up to work on some code together.
-They take turns writing code and thinking strategically about what to do next.

-## What you'll teach us

-Just to reiterate that we need you to show us what you've been coding already and talk about your next goals.
-That way, we can learn about the technologies you're already using, if we need to, and then help you out!
-Perhaps we can help you solve an issue or just start coding something new and advanced just for fun.
-It all depends on your interests and your goals.
+You can even help us set the goals for future workshops and events!

-## Resources for going further
+## Resources for learning more on your own or with friends

 The number of web sites and training materials are almost endless for advanced programming.
 See what you can find on these: